 - Girls and boys Bantam practices will be on Monday or Tuesday nights depending on your coach's schedule and gym time availability - this isn't decided until late October.
 Practices will be either 6:00-7:30pm or 7:30-9:00pm.
 Bantam games will be on Saturdays.

 - Cadet practices will be on Wednesday or Thursday nights depending on your coach's schedule and gym time availability - this isn't decided until late October.
 Practices will be either 6:00-7:30pm or 7:30-9:00pm.
 Cadet games are on Sunday afternoons.

 Games: All teams in divisions Mite, Bantam and Cadet are scheduled (subject to weather cancellations) to play a 10 game season beginning the weekend after Thanksgiving

 Post Season Playoffs: Mite, Bantam and Cadet teams participate in a post-season single-elimination tournament often referred to as "March Madness”.

 Minimum Playing Time: There is a 50% minimum and 75% maximum playing time rule for all In-Town games.

-Registration Fees: The fee for In-Town League participation is $150 per player for Midget 3, $240 per player for Midget 4, Bantam and Cadet, payable at the time of registration.
+Registration Fees: The fee for In-Town League participation is $150 per player for Kindergarten boys and girls, 1st grade boys and girls; $195 per player for 2nd grade boys and girls, $250 per player for 3rd-8th grade (Mite, Bantam, Cadet), payable at the time of registration.